PolyGraph Discrepancy: a classifier-based metric for graph generation

 \section{Reproducibility Statement}

-To ensure reproducibility, we will publicly release the \texttt{PolyGraph} library that implements the \acl{pgd}, MMD metrics, and datasets discussed in this paper.
-Unit tests ensure consistency of the MMD metrics implemented in \texttt{PolyGraph} with the implementations of \citet{liao2019gran,thompson2022evaluation}.
-We refer to \cref{appendix:pseudocode,appendix:graph-descriptors} for a more detailed explanation of the PGD estimation procedure and the graph descriptors considered in this work. \cref{appendix:procedural_datasets} details how to generate our improved procedural datasets.
-We are committed to storing all data generated in this work (including model checkpoints and computed metrics) in a long-term private archive with a minimum guaranteed access period of ten years.
+To ensure the reproducibility of all results and plots of this work, we provide the \texttt{PolyGraph} library at \href{https://github.com/BorgwardtLab/polygraph-benchmark}{\mbox{\faGithub\ \texttt{BorgwardtLab/polygraph-benchmark}}}, implementing the \texttt{PolyGraph Discrepancy}, MMD metrics, and datasets discussed here, with tests ensuring consistency with the MMD implementations of \citet{liao2019gran,thompson2022evaluation}.
+Details on the PGD estimation procedure, graph descriptors, and procedural dataset generation are in \cref{appendix:pseudocode,appendix:graph-descriptors,appendix:procedural_datasets}.
+All generated data, including model checkpoints and computed metrics, will be stored in a long-term private archive with a minimum guaranteed access period of ten years.

 \begingroup \thepart{} \partname{}